 In 2019, Brittany became the recipient of the Emma Gonzalez Emerging Leader award by the Pride Center of Maryland and was featured on the "The Dig" for Maryland Public Television.

-Brittany is interested in studying and researching the interplay between data, technology and communicative practice for effective advocacy and social change.
-Her policy interests include race and gender justice, climate change, voting rights, advancing peace and foreign policy and government accountability.
+Brittany is interested in studying different legal and policy models to create social justice.
+Her interests include race and gender justice, climate change, voting rights, advancing peace and foreign policy and government accountability.

 Brittany holds a B.S. from Towson University and is a graduate student at American University.